garrandall/popular-music-data/tracks/drift-away-uncle-kracker-dobie-gray.md

 Oh, give me the beat boys and free my soul
-I wanna get lost in your rock and roll and drift away (drift away, ooh) And give me the beat boys and free my soul
+I wanna get lost in your rock and roll and drift away (drift away, oh) And give me the beat boys and free my soul
 I wanna get lost in your rock and roll and drift away (drift away)